amanichopra/ai-yoga-trainer/README.md

 ## Data

+We leverage the Yoga-82 dataset, developed in a research [paper](https://arxiv.org/abs/2004.10362) titled “Yoga-82: A New Dataset for Fine-grained Classification of Human Poses”.
+The dataset boasts a hierarchical design to enable part-based learning where “the network [can] learn features based on the hierarchical classes”.
+There are a total of 82 poses in the dataset with an average of 347 images per class.
+The images are varied in their backgrounds and angles; some backgrounds are plain white while others are at a beach, indoors, or sketched.
+The class names are defined in English, though the Sanskrit counterparts are available as metadata.
+The hierarchy can be viewed in the appendix.

+The dataset can be downloaded from Kaggle using `kaggle datasets download -d akashrayhan/yoga-82`.
+Our EDA is conducted in `eda.ipynb` and the data is preprocessed and loaded into Google Cloud Storage for training in `load_data.ipynb`.

 ## Models

-We plan to train 4 different models:
+We train 4 different models:

-1. Vanilla CNN
+1. ResNet
-2. Deep Convolutional Neural Networks

     Researchers have refined the architectures of convolutional neural networks to support deeper networks with more efficient training.
-In this project, we have experimented with several state-of-the-art deep convolutional neural networks, including ResNets and MobileNets.
-The pretrained models come from huggingface's community. `train_cnn.py` includes the training script for these models and users can experiment with different architectures and hyperparameters.
-The script requires several libraries that can be found in the environment config `cnn_env.yaml`.
+In this project, we have experimented with several state-of-the-art deep convolutional neural networks, including ResNets of all sizes (18, 34, 50, 101, and 152) and MobileNets (V2 and V3).
+The pretrained models come from HuggingFace's community. `train_cnn.py` includes the training script (notebook version in `train_cnn.ipynb`) for these models and users can experiment with different architectures and hyperparameters.

 3. MoveNet + Classifier